nplastir/POWHEG-MC-Event-generation/README.md

 cd $production
 python3 ../POWHEG-MC-Event-generation/run.py -w [PATH_TO_WORKDIR] -S 3 -n [NBATCHES] --validate
 ```
-If the validation was successful, check if at least one file named 'pwgfullgrid-btl-xxxx' exists as well as at least one 'pwgfullgrid-rm-xxxx' inside the run folder, before continuing to the LHE production.
-(The job number for these files doesn't matter).
+If the validation was successful, you can now proceed to the LHE production.

 ----------